flathub/org.DolphinEmu.dolphin-emu/README.md

 - Requires a custom udev rule
 - Hardware compatibility is limited to a few models.

-There's no practical way of installing a udev rule from within a flatpak (at least not without going against flathub rules), so the user must do this manually.
+There's no practical way of installing a udev rule from within a Flatpak (at least not without going against flathub rules), so the user must do this manually.

 The project's wiki has information on how to set up the udev rule: